 – Ryan Veltmeyer, Executive Director of Youth Art Connection

-We believe that a community is only as strong as its greatest weakness, and for many communities that weakness is poverty.
+We believe that a community is only as strong as its most vulnerable weakness, and for many communities that weakness is poverty.
 At McInnes Cooper, we engage with local organizations that impactfully address food insecurity, child hunger, homelessness, affordable housing, literacy rates, and equitable access to education.
 To support these efforts, we empower our members to take part in donation drives, fundraising campaigns, and volunteer service.
 Some of our community partners in the area of poverty relief include: